Cross-Utterance Conditioned VAE for Speech Generation: Related Work

 FastSpeech 2~\cite{ren2020fastspeech} replaces the knowledge distillation for the length regulator with mean-squared error training based on duration labels.
 These labels are obtained from frame-to-phoneme alignment, simplifying the training process.
 Furthermore, FastSpeech 2 predicts pitch and energy information from the encoder output, supervised with pitch contours and L2-norm of amplitudes as labels, respectively.
 This additional pitch and energy prediction injects extra prosody information into the decoder, improving the naturalness and expressiveness of the synthesized speech.
+Nevertheless, both FastSpeech methods and these non-autoregressive TTS systems suffer from a limitation in effectively harnessing contextual information to enhance prosody and ensure natural speech generation.
+In this paper, to address this limitation, we introduce our proposed CUC-VAE TTS method, which goes beyond by generating audio with contextual prosody derived from surrounding texts.